-It’s a testing time for us all at the minute, but if you’re planning a wedding and are facing the tough decision of having to cancel or postpone your big day amid the Covid-19 crisis, we’re here to lend a helping hand.
+It’s a testing time for us all, but if you’re planning a wedding and are facing the tough decision of having to cancel or postpone your big day amid the COVID-19 crisis, we’re here to lend a helping hand.

 We’ve consulted wedding planners and consumer rights experts to talk you through the processes and your legal rights when it comes to cancelling your wedding amid the coronavirus crisis.

-Weddings and Covid-19: Cancellations, Legal Rights and Advice
+Weddings and Covid-19: Cancellations, Legal Rights and Lockdown 3

 However, in deciding to postpone your wedding, rather than not being able to get married at all, there are different legal implications.
 According to Gary, this makes the situation less clear cut.